miho/SerialPortExperiments/README.md

 }
 ```

-## How to Build and Run The experiment
+## How to Build and run the Experiment

 ### Requirements